tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

 ## Methods

-The experimental procedures in study 2 are quite similar to those in study 1, but we also included a rounding manipulation (rounded vs. not rounded), and a manipulation of the goal (10% reduction vs. 15% rediction).
+The experimental procedures in Experiment 2 are quite similar to those in Experiment 1.
+Experiment 2 employed a 2 (task goal: 10% vs. 15% reduction) x 2 (last year's usage: exact vs. rounded) within-subjects design, with a between-subjects manipulation of the reference class (USD vs. Percentage vs. kWh)..
 We recruited 206 participants from Amazon Mechanical Turk, but data from from 10 participants were corrupted due to experimenter error, leaving a final sample of 196 participants.

-Note that reference class remains a between-subjects variable, while percent goal, rounding, and state are within-subjects variables.
-In study 2, the new design is a 4 state temperature (2 warm vs. 2 cold states) X 2 task goal (10% vs. 15%) X 2 last year's usage for the family and the state average (exact vs. rounded numbers) within X 3 task reference class (USD vs. Percentage vs. kWh) between.

 ## Results